- What is geographic segmentation?

 While you can certainly carry out both geographic and demographic segmentation on your target audience, there is an established market segmentation strategy that combines them.
 It’s called geodemographic segmentation.

-The geodemographic definition is this: when you’ve studied the data for a geographic location and then further research the demographics within it.
+Geodemographics is when you’ve studied the data for a geographic location and then further research the demographics within it.
 We’ve already touched on this idea a bit with Home Depot’s target audience, but let’s look a little closer.

 Geodemographic segmentation example